John-Abbott-College/4A8-Notes/31_Installer_WAP.md

 Click `Next`.

-Choose the location where the installer will be placed.
-This could be a URL, or a folder.
-Updates will be checked for in that folder.
+Choose the location where the installer will be placed once built.
+This could be a URL (if you were providing this installer on a websever), or a folder.
+You could choose a folder.

+Once a user installs your application, future updates will be looked for in that folder.

 Choose `Create`.